trottdeaje/fullstack-full-time/class-contents/mod-1-mastering-the-browser/README.md

 Weeks 1 - 4

 ## Description
 When most people think of the “Internet,” their mind immediately conjures up their web browser.
-We dive into detail about how the browser works and what exactly the source code comprising a web page does.
+In this module, we will dive into more detail about how the browser works and what exactly the source code comprising a web page does.

 ## Weekly content
 * [Week 1: Building a static web page with HTML and CSS](./01-cmd-git-html-css)